mlowen/knockout-singlepage/README.md

 ### Defining component with the route

-As previously mentioned the name of a route must match a registered component, if wanted you can use the route definition to also define the component.
-This is done with the `component` field which acts in the same manner as the object passed in as the second parameter to [`ko.components.register`](http://knockoutjs.com/documentation/component-registration.html), Knockout-SinglePage uses the name of the route as the first argument to that method.
+You can define a component when defining a route.
+This is done by passing an object via the `component` field which acts in the same manner as the object passed in as the second parameter to [`ko.components.register`](http://knockoutjs.com/documentation/component-registration.html), Knockout-SinglePage uses the name of the route as the name of the route.
 The route definitions in turn look like:

 ```js
 var routes = [